 Employee Assistance Program

-In an effort to provide assistance, training, and counseling to those who are suffering from high debt and low credit scores, the Employee Assistance Program has partnered with Debt Management Credit Counseling Corporation (DMCC).
+In an effort to provide assistance, training, and counseling to those who are suffering from high debt and low credit scores, the Employee Assistance Program has partnered with Debt Management Credit Counseling Corp.
+(DMCC).
 As a non-profit organization the DMCC is able to work with your creditors to consolidate your debt, and structure a repayment plan that allows you to build credit while you work down your debt.

 A few of the free services provided: